 Q. I am in the Army Guard and live closer to Fort Smith than to Camp Robinson.
 May I turn in my application at the Air Guard unit there?

-A. No. Job Applications must be hand carried, mailed or fedex'd with original signature.
-Application must be physically at HRO on or before the closing date.
+A. No. Job Applications must be emailed to firstname.lastname@example.org.
+Application must be received at HRO on or before the closing date.